Generative-AI-and-Large-Language-Models/llama2-streamlit-Aunt-Flo-Assistant/README.md

   ## Acknowledgement
-    🧠 Model Credits:
-       This project uses the quantized GGML version of LLaMA-2-7B-Chat, provided by
-       ## TheBloke — huge thanks for making this accessible to the community!
+     - This project uses the quantized GGML version of LLaMA-2-7B-Chat, provided by TheBloke.
+Huge thanks for making this accessible to the community!

-    🤝 Contribute & Connect:
-       Thank you for your interest in this project!
+     - Thank you for your interest in this project!
        Feel free to open issues, submit pull requests, or share feedback — your contributions are always welcome.

 Happy chatting! 🤗

   ## License
      This project is licensed under the MIT License.

 ## Useful Links 🔗